cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

       else_statement;

 Either the first then statement, the second then statement, or the else statement will be executed.
-Since blocks are just (compoound) statements, the then and/or else statements can also be a blocks in which case the syntax is as follows.
+Since blocks are just (compound) statements, the then and/or else statements can also be a blocks in which case the syntax is as follows.